CosmicHorrorDev/Project_Euler/README.md

 ### Benchmarks

-The benchmarks are done using the different Problem Runners in the Problem\_Runners directory.
-Benchmarking consists of timing the problems for 5000 rounds, then determining the mean and standard devition.
-This is done in the program itself to try and minimize the overhead and give a good representation.
+The benchmarks are done using the different Problem Runners in the different languages directories.
+Benchmarking consists of timing the problems for 10,000 rounds, then determining the mean and standard devition.
+This is done in the program itself to try and minimize the overhead and give a good representation, but as usual these benchmarks are not a good representation of everyones' personal case.

 | Problem | Language | Mean ± σ [µs] |
 |:---|:---|---:|